awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-platform.md

 ### Common Options<a name="eb3-platform-common"></a>

-All `ebp platform` commands include the following common options\.
+All `eb platform` commands include the following common options\.

 ****